phuang1024/BMusic/docs/components/animator.rst

 Handle
 ^^^^^^

-Blender will automatically interpolate between keyframes.
-For example, if you have two keyframes on frames 0 and 100, the value will smoothly transition from the first to the second over the course of the 100 frames.
+Blender represents keyframes as bezier curves.
+Each keyframe has a *handle type* that affects interpolation.

-In Blender's Graph Editor, you can edit keyframes as bezier curves, allowing very fine control over the interpolation.
+In Blender's Graph Editor, you can extensively edit keyframes as bezier curves, allowing very fine control over the interpolation.

-In BMusic, however, we only change the keyframe handle type.
-Naturally, this restricts the amount of control we have over the interpolation.
+In BMusic, however, we only change the keyframe handle type, due to the complexity of editing a bezier curve through code.
+Naturally, this restricts the amount of fine control we have over the interpolation.

 The two most common handle types are ``AUTO_CLAMPED`` and ``VECTOR``.